-The Authorised Examiner (and PEI representative if applicable) is responsible for leading the interview and for making a decision on the outcome.
-The Authorised Examiner (or PEI representative if applicable) or the Apprentice may request the presence in the interview of the Training Body's representative and/or the employer's representative as observers only.
+The Authorised Examiner is responsible for leading the interview and for making a decision on the outcome.
+The Authorised Examiner or the Apprentice may request the presence in the interview of the Training Body's representative and/or the employer's representative as observers only.
 Training Bodies and employers are not permitted to influence the conduct of the interview or its outcome.